Skip to main content

 Flood room status

-Flood Room Live is deactivated.
+Flood Room is monitoring.
 For information on current river levels, flows and rainfall accumulations, please visit our Environmental Data Hub.

 Situation

-Please keep up-to-date with the current weather and messages from local civil defence.
+Please keep up-to-date with MetService weather forecasts and messages from Civil Defence Emergency Management.

 Visit our Environmental Data Hub for the latest river level and rainfall accumulations.